reactive-python/reactpy-django/docs/features/components.md

     While you can load JavaScript with `html.script`, keep in mind that loading this way **does not** ensure load order.
 Thus, your JavaScript will likely be loaded at an arbitrary time after your component is displayed.

-    Here's an example on what you should typically avoid doing:
+    Here's an example on what you should avoid doing for Django static files:

     ```python
     from idom import component, html